Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 - Total suspended matter, g.m-3
 - pH

-The GMED data was downloaded from: https://gmed.auckland.ac.nz/download.html, and extracted using the R script GMED.R.
+Download the GMED data from: https://gmed.auckland.ac.nz/download.html, and extracted using the R script GMED.R.

+### Make a table for all marine traits

+Combine all extracted values in a complete table using the traits_marine.R script.

 ## Freshwater

+## Phylogenetic Principal Coordinate Analysis (pPCA)

+Do a pPCA for soil, marina and freshwater traits, with the script pPCA.R.
+Add the PC1 values to the trait table.